jakub-g/monorepo-limits/README.md

 _Solution_: if you rely on AWS S3 directly, use multipart upload API which allows bigger uploads.

+If you rely on GitLab: v17.4 supports multipart uploads.

 ### ~20 GB: GitHub Actions runner disk size

 If you try to write > ~20 GB on disk within GitHub Actions, the workflow will fail due to not enough space.
 This can happen e.g. when cloning a large repo with `actions/checkout`.